tetraketra/dial-up/README.md

 # 📞 Dial-Up 📞

-Command-line [en/de]coder for an unnamed nondeterministic phone-dialpad-based code.
+Command-line encoder and decoder for an unnamed nondeterministic phone-dialpad-based code.
 Supports punctuation, variable capitalization, and messages of arbitrary length.
 This app is intentionally built to use no dependencies.
 You do not need to build an environment.